Iridescent-CM/attendance/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-Use the above button to deploy a new instance of this project to Heroku!
+Use the above button to deploy a new instance of this project to Heroku.
 Then log in to your new instance with
 * username: **admin**
 * password: **changeme**